Chapter 11: Nuclear Magnetic Resonance with nmrglue and nmrsim#

-We need a specialized module to be able to import and read these data, and luckily a Python module called NMRglue to does exactly this.
-The module contains submodules for dealing with data from each of the major NMR spectroscopy file types which includes Bruker, Pipe, Sparky, and Varian.
-It does not read JOEL files, but as of this writing, JOEL spectrometers support exporting data into at least one of the above file types supported by NMRglue.
+We need a specialized module to be able to import and read these data, and luckily a Python library called nmrglue to does exactly this.
+The library contains modules for dealing with data from each of the major NMR spectroscopy file types which includes Bruker, Pipe, Sparky, and Varian.
+It does not read JEOL files, but as of this writing, JEOL spectrometers support exporting data into at least one of the above file types supported by nmrglue and direct support for JEOL files is under development.

-Currently, NMRglue is not included with Anaconda, so you will need to fetch NMRglue and install it yourself.
-Instructions are included on the following website or you can use pip to install it.
-If Jupyter is installed on your computer, you should be able to install it through the terminal using pip install nmrglue, and if you are using Google Colab, you should include !pip install nmrglue in the first code cell of the notebook (see section 0.2).
-NMRglue requires you have NumPy and SciPy already installed, and matplotlib should also be installed for visualization.
+Currently, nmrglue is not included with default installation of Anaconda, so you will need to install it.
+Instructions are included on the nmrglue documentation page or you can use pip to install it.
+If Jupyterlab is installed on your computer, you should be able to install it through the terminal using pip install nmrglue, and if you are using Google Colab, you should include !pip install nmrglue in the first code cell of the notebook (see section 0.2). nmrglue requires you have NumPy and SciPy installed, and matplotlib should also be installed for visualization.

-All use of NMRglue below assumes the following import with alias.
-NMRglue is not a major library in the SciPy ecosystem, so the ng alias is not a strong convention but is used here for convenience and to be consistent with the online documentation.
+All use of code below assumes the following imports with aliases. nmrglue is not a major library in the SciPy ecosystem, so the ng alias is not a strong convention but is used here for convenience and to be consistent with the online documentation.

 import nmrglue as ng